mchaisso/phasedsv/README.md

 correctly formatted bam files.

 2. Configuration.
     2.1.
 Setup python environment.
 It is easiest to ensure compatibility with python modules if virtual environments are used.
 A utility script is provided to create and populate the virtualenv with the required python modules for running phasedsv.
-You can create the module using `source phasedsv/setup_virtualenv.sh`
+You can create the module using `source setup_virtualenv.sh`

-    2.2. `phasedsv/setup_phasedsv.sh` : configuration of the python environment,
+    2.2. `setup_phasedsv.sh` : configuration of the python environment,
   and the LD_LIBRARY_PATH or PATH to access samtools and bedtools.
 A sample script is included.

-    2.3 `phasedsv/local_assembly/Configure.mak`:  This sets up variables
+    2.3 `local_assembly/Configure.mak`:  This sets up variables
   used in the make files that run local assemblies.
 They need to point to the reference (indexed by samtools faidx and blasr sawriter), and the canu installation.
 The value of "READ_SOURCE" should be set to "HGSVG_BAM" if running PacBio RSII alignments, and anything else (or not set) otherwise.
+The template `Configure.mak.template` may be used to create `local_assembly/Configure.mak`.

     2.4 BAM fofn: this should be a file of complete paths to the bam or bams if the alignments are split into multiple bams.